-The Higher Education Act and Clery Act require institutions to disclose annual fire reports and submit them to the Department of Education.
-Platt College prepares an annual mandated fire report that contains the following information:
+The Higher Education Act and Clery Act require institutions with on-campus housing to disclose annual fire reports and submit them to the Department of Education.
+While Platt College does not have on-campus housing, Platt College still presents our constituents with information regarding fire safety that contains the following information:

 - Procedures for building evacuation in the case of a fire.

 - Plans for future improvements in fire safety, if determined by the college and/or fire marshall

 - Fire: According to Higher Education Act, a fire is defined as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.

 - Cause of Fire: The factor or factors that give rise to a fire.
 The causal factor may be, but is not limited to, the result of an unintentional or intentional action, mechanical failure, or act of nature.

 - Unintentional Fire: A fire that does not involve an intentional human act to ignite or spread fire into an area where the fire should not be.

 - Intentional Fire: A fire that is ignited, or that results from a deliberate action, in circumstances where the person knows there should not be a fire.

 - Undetermined Fire: A fire in which the cause cannot be determined.

 - Fire Related Injury: Any instance in which a person is injured as a result of a fire, including an injury sustained from a natural or accidental cause, while involved in fire control, attempting rescue, or escaping from the dangers of fire.
 The term “person” may include students, employees, visitors, firefighters, or any other individual.